-Raymond gets winner in OT as Red Wings defeat Sabres 3-2
+Raymond gets winner in OT as Red Wings defeat Sabres with solid performance

 Goaltender Alex Nedeljkovic stopped 26 shots while making his third consecutive start.

+"We deserved to win, it was a game we could have been up by a couple of goals as the game went along," Blashill said.
+"We could have been up 3-1 or 4-1, we had the opportunities, and we didn't give up a whole bunch defensively, which is a good thing for us.

+"It was good to find a way to get the two points because it was a game we deserved to win."

-It was the Wings second straight victory, after having gone winless in four games, and winning four of five.
+It was the Wings' second straight victory, after they went winless in four games, after winning four of five.

+"I liked how we stuck with it, stuck with it the whole game, and things happen in a 60-minute hockey game and we responded well every time," Larkin said.
+"It's been a focus, we have to win games in our division, those games are huge.
+It's going to be tight all year."

 Buffalo's Dylan Cozens gave the Sabres a 1-0 lead in the second period with his fifth goal.